 By Pavel Polityuk

-Russian news agencies have said buses have carried several hundred people Moscow calls refugees from Mariupol to Russia in recent days.
+The city council said on its Telegram channel late on Saturday that several thousand residents had been “deported” to Russia over the past week.
+Russian news agencies said buses had carried hundreds of people Moscow calls refugees from Mariupol to Russia in recent days.

-The council also said Russian forces bombed a Mariupol art school on Saturday in which 400 residents had taken shelter, but the number of casualties was not yet known.
+Russian forces bombed an art school on Saturday in which 400 residents were sheltering, but the number of casualties was not yet known, Mariupol’s council said.

 Reuters could not independently verify the claims.